 Date: Date(s) requested:

-(r nin.
-48 business hours notice)
+(min.
+48 hour notice - BUSINESS DAYS)

 Construction Company:

-Contact Perso n and Numbers:
+Contact Person and Numbers:

-Project:
+Project: ,

-(building address) (project)
+(building address) project)

-Requested Operation: (Start times, other spaces that may need to be entered, procedures, plans for protection of finished space, finish times, number of people involved, plans for clean-up)
+Requested Operation: (Start times, other spaces that may need to be entered, procedures, (plans for protection of finshed space, finsh times) number of people involved, plans for clean-up.

 Time & Dates Tasks and Procedures (be as detailed as possible)

-Fax or email to the Tenant Construction Engineer for final review, approval & final arrangements; Include sketches or floor plans for work outside of space if needed.
-Email John Otto jotto@akridge.com or Patrick Murray pmurray@akridge.com
+Email to Construction Management or Senior Chief Engineer for final review, approval & final arrangements; Include sketch or floor plans for work outside of space if needed Email jotto@akridge.com or gmichael@akridge.com